Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/1-call-api-obo/README.md

     1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs:
     1. Select the **Add a permission** button and then:
     1. Ensure that the **My APIs** tab is selected.
-    1. In the list of APIs, select the API `msal-react-api`.
+    1. In the list of APIs, select the API `msal-node-api`.
     1. In the **Delegated permissions** section, select **access_graph_on_behalf_of_user** in the list.
 Use the search box if necessary.
     1. Select the **Add permissions** button at the bottom.